metareflection/cotlog/DESIGN.md

                               no                                          parse corrections
                               │                                           re-verify failed steps
                               ▼                                           (up to max_retries)
-                      prove_example(verified_ast, gold_conclusion_fol) ──▶ verified_label
+                      prove_example(verified_ast, llm_conclusion_fol) ──▶ verified_label
 ```

-The LLM formalizes both premises and reasoning steps in its own consistent vocabulary.
-The prover verifies internal consistency — each step must follow from the LLM's premises + prior verified steps.
+The entire pipeline uses the LLM's own consistent vocabulary — premises, steps, and conclusion are all formalized by the LLM.
+The prover verifies internal consistency: each step must follow from the LLM's premises + prior verified steps, and the conclusion must follow from the accumulated knowledge.
 When steps fail, prover errors are fed back to the LLM for revision.
-The final conclusion is checked against accumulated knowledge using gold FOL.

 ## Prompt design

 Both prompts specify the exact Unicode notation, naming conventions (single lowercase letter = variable, CamelCase = predicate, lowercase multi-char = constant), and structured output format.
 Temperature is set to 0 for reproducibility.

 The FOL generation prompt uses 2 few-shot examples drawn from FOLIO training data — one with quantifiers and XOR, one with constants and existential quantification.
-The CoT prompt uses a `PREMISE N:` / `STEP N:` / `FOL:` / `ANSWER:` format parsed by regex, and emphasizes that each FOL line must contain exactly one formula with no prose.
+The CoT prompt uses a `PREMISE N:` / `CONCLUSION:` / `STEP N:` / `FOL:` / `ANSWER:` format parsed by regex, and emphasizes that each FOL line must contain exactly one formula with no prose.

 ## Testing strategy